-Covering a land-bridge which links North and South America, the Republic of Panama is best known for its 40-mile (65km) shipping canal, which is cut along a gap between mountains, linking the Caribbean Sea to the Pacific Ocean.
-The country is largely unexplored by tourists, only a few hardy adventurers, researchers, and spirited travellers have enjoyed its amazing diversity of flora and fauna, secluded beaches, tropical beauty, and historic treasures.
-The name Panama means 'abundance of fish and butterflies', in an indigenous language, which gives a good indication of the wonders to be found here beyond the fascinating capital, Panama City.
+Covering a strip of land that links North and South America, the Republic of Panama is best known for its 40-mile (65km) shipping canal, which is cut along a gap between mountains, linking the Caribbean Sea to the Pacific Ocean.
+The country is largely unexplored by tourists, with only a few hardy adventurers, researchers, and spirited travellers having enjoyed its amazing diversity of flora and fauna, secluded beaches, tropical beauty, and historic treasures.
+The name Panama means 'abundance of fish, trees and butterflies', in an indigenous language, which gives a good indication of the wonders to be found here beyond the fascinating capital, Panama City.

-Panama has a significant history stretching back thousands of years, from its eight indigenous peoples (including the colourful Kunas of the San Blas Islands), to its turbulent colonial occupation.
-Spanish forts still stand guard on the coastline, overlooking the blue waters once patrolled by famous pirates like Henry Morgan.
+Panama has a significant history stretching back thousands of years, from its six indigenous peoples (including the colourful Kunas of the San Blas Islands), to its turbulent colonial occupation.
+Spanish forts still stand guard on the coastline, overlooking the blue waters once patrolled by famous pirates such as Henry Morgan.
 Despite some cultural interest, however, it is the natural beauty of the isthmus that is the biggest draw to visitors.
-Around 30 percent of Panama is made up of 15 national parks and forest reserves and 10 wildlife sanctuaries.
+Around 30 percent of Panama is made up of 40 national parks and officially protected areas.
 These include the incredible Parque Nacional Darién, just a short drive from Panama City, which is arguably the most magnificent wilderness area in Central America.
 Made up of archipelagos of about 1,500 offshore islands, their white soft beaches lapped by crystal clear waters and surrounded by virgin rainforest, this is an untouched paradise for diving, snorkelling, deep-sea fishing, water sports, and sunbathing.

 Become our Panama Travel Expert